BrianSlick/Book-UITableViewGuide/01.Concepts/Concepts.md

 ```
 Not only is this easier, we don't have to know anything about how UILabel draws the actual text, and we aren't interfering with that process in any way, so we can't screw anything up which is certainly possible with the subclassing route.
 We are always using UILabel instances, and to change color we simply change one of these lines, or use the color picker in IB.
 And of course, labels have many options.
 Font size, font style, just to name a couple.
 If we had to make subclasses, this would get unwieldy very quickly, with my RedBoldLabel, my RedUnderlineLabel, my RedBoldUnderlineLabel, and so on.
 Yuck.
 So having configurable attributes like text color and font makes life much easier.

 How does this apply to table views?
-Well, hopefully the previous example has provide the reason why we wouldn't want to subclass.
+Well, hopefully the previous example has provided the reason why we wouldn't want to subclass.
 You can imagine having a 50ItemTableView, a 100ItemTableView, a 30ItemGroupedTableView, just to start.
 And then, how would you know how many items need to be in that table?
 In your Contacts, you add people, and you delete people.
 So would that be the 50ItemTableView or the 500ItemTableView?
 What if someone has 2000 contacts?
-And I've only assumed that we don't have any sections to deal with.
+And I've assumed that we don't have any sections to deal with.
 But Contacts does have them grouped.
-So I have a 26Section10RowsTableView?
+So I need a 26Section10RowsTableView?
 Do you know that many people with names beginning with Q or X?
 Subclassing is often not a very good solution when you don't know the answer in advance, and so is not a good solution here for table views.

 Ok, so how about customizable attributes?
 Perhaps, and UITableView does indeed have some.
 But would this be a viable customization avenue for everything we might want to do with a table view?
 Let's consider for a moment.
 In Contacts, we have a section for each letter of the alphabet.
 So, 26 sections in English.
 And that assumes we use every letter.
 If a section would be empty, perhaps we wouldn't want to show anything there.
 Maybe now we're down to 20 sections.
 And Settings doesn't need that many sections; I count 9 on my phone.
 So clearly this number needs to vary, so perhaps that would make sense as a property: